Dr. Shirley's Web Courses

 Ezekiel 8:14 - "women weeping for Tammuz" - the Sumerian god Dumuzi, who was thought to go to the underworld during winter, and come back again each spring.

-Ezekiel, chapter 12 - God tells Ezekiel to act another dramatic prophecy, showing the final destruction of Jerusalem and the deportation of the people.
+Ezekiel, chapter 12 - God told Ezekiel to act another dramatic prophecy, showing the final destruction of Jerusalem and the deportation of the people.

 Ezekiel 16:3 - "Thy birth and thy nativity is of the land of Canaan; thy father an Amorite, and thy mother an Hittite." - Jerusalem was a city of Canaan for hundreds of years before David captured it and transformed it into the capital of Israel.
 The inhabitants had come under the influence of foreign peoples and had worshipped their gods.